 The Moroccan coast has it covered.
 At 1,835 kilometres long it can’t fail to offer something for everyone.
 For smooth expanses of golden sands head to Agadir.
 Chilled out surfer cool can be found at Essaouira, also a centre for high-octane watersports.
 Legzira is known for its spectacular natural arches.
 Many cities have their own easily accessible beaches including Rabat, Casa and Tangier.

 Morocco’s cities are boisterous and hugely engaging.
 Bursting with life, dynamic Marrakech will soon have you captivated.
 Amazing markets, chic rooftop bars, museums and cultural icons are all here in spades.
 The beautifully preserved old town of Fez is a listed UNESCO world heritage site.
 Despite its long history, Casablanca is a forward-looking, modern city.
 While the capital Rabat is a welcoming mix of European and African influences, topped off with a lovely beach.

 The Rif mountains in the north, and the High Atlas, Middle Atlas, Anti-Atlas in the south, form a spectacular backdrop to much of the country.
 The Atlases, home to some of North Africa’s most remote Berber villages and the region’s highest peak, remain rugged and magical.
 The gentler Rif range offers spectacular hiking among its lush slopes.

 Soak it up in the souk

-You simply can’t go to Morocco without experiencing the country’s souks and medinas.
+You simply can’t go on holidays to Morocco without experiencing the country’s souks and medinas.
 All life is here.
 Most of it would like to sell you something, make you a tasty treat, or sip on a mint tea while chatting about everything and nothing.
 It’s all part of the fun.
 The biggest and best melting pot is Djemma El Fna square in Marrakech, where exotic dancers roam and open-air food stands lay the air heavy with spice.